 - Find out the previous year’s cash and cash equivalent amount from the cash flow statement from that period by using the strategies in step one.
 If you want to calculate the net change every quarter, use Form 10-Q. But if you wish to calculate the annual change, use Form 10-K. That amount will act as your reference point.

 - Take note of the net cash flows from operating, investing and financing activities (CFO, CFI and CFF, respectively) and add them up.
 The amounts could be stated in bold or at the end of each of those activity sections.
 For example, suppose company ABC had total cash and cash equivalent balance of $500,000 the year before.
-And now, it has a CFO of $500,000, CFI of ($750,000) and a CFF of $1,000, 000.
-In that case, its current cash and cash equivalent amount is ($1,000,000 + $500,000 - $750,000), which equals $750,000.
-Typically, the amount in parenthesis means it’s negative because the company spent more than it brought in when investing.
+And now, it has a CFO of $500,000, CFI of ($750,000) and a CFF of $1,000,000.
+In that case, the net cash flows calculation is ($1,000,000 + $500,000 – $750,000), which equals an $750,000 positive net change in cash in cash.
+Typically, the amount in parentheses means it’s negative because the company spent more than it brought in when investing.

-If the company has a decrease in cash, it indicates poor performance.
-And it implies the organization has to find external sources of money to fund its operations.
-However, it is not the only indicator of overall good health.
-So, it would be best if you also considered other aspects of the company’s performance before deciding whether to invest or not.
+If the company has a decrease in cash or negative net cash flow, it indicates poor performance, and it implies the organization has to find external sources of money to fund its operations.
+A positive cash flow implies the opposite.